sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Algorithms and Techniques

-Algorithms used:
+Algorithms used  for my model:
- - curve_fit from
+ - curve_fit from scipy ecosystem
+Algorithms used  for benchmark model:

 1. Grouping: